swayamrana/SR-Porfolio/README.md

-# FULL PORTFOLIO
+# Full Porfolio

 ![alt text](screenshot.png)

-# HOW TO ACCESS PORTFOLIO ON LOCAL HOST
+# How to access Portfolio on Local Host Server